-L.Introduction
+1. Introduction

-This consultation process focussed on the proposal to create a Linear Park (and a Coast Park shared-use pathway within it) between Grange and Semaphore Park - Stage I (North).
+This consultation process focussed on the proposal to create a Linear Park (and a Coast Park shared-use pathway within it) between Grange and Semaphore Park - Stage 1 (North).

-This project is being undertaken by the Department of Planning, Transport and Infrastructure (on behalf of the Minister for Planning).
+This project is being undertaken by the Attorney-General's Department (on behalf of the Minister for Planning and Local Government).
 It focuses on the 4.8km section of proposed Linear Park or Parks between Grange and Semaphore Park.